 Pain is another constant presence in fibromyalgia.
-The pain feels as though it is starting in the muscles, but there are no signs of damage to the tissues.
+The pain feels as though it’s starting in the muscles, but there are no signs of damage to the tissues.
 People with fibromyalgia may be more sensitive than usual to stimuli that cause pain or to the feeling of pain.
-The discomfort is usually all over the body.
-Many factors can make pain worse, including a lack of sleep and stress.
+The discomfort is usually all over the body, and it can be made worse by many factors, including a lack of sleep and stress.

 When you’re in pain, it’s harder to fall asleep and stay asleep through the night.
 Plus, people with fibromyalgia are more likely to have conditions that interrupt sleep, such as sleep apnea and restless legs syndrome.
 Even when you can sleep, you get less of the deep, REM sleep that helps your body restore itself.
 Long nights spent lying awake or tossing and turning can lead to morning fatigue.

-Between 50 percent and 70 percent of people with fibromyalgia get headaches, according to The American Fibromyalgia Syndrome Association.
-The most common type of headache in people with fibromyalgia is migraine.
-During a migraine, your head throbs.
-You may feel sick to your stomach and throw up.
+Between 50 and 70 percent of people with fibromyalgia get headaches, according to The American Fibromyalgia Syndrome Association.
+Migraines are the most common type of headache in people with fibromyalgia.
+During a migraine your head throbs, and you may feel sick to your stomach and throw up.
 Some people are so sensitive to light and sound during a migraine that they have to turn out all the lights and lie down in a darkened room until their headache goes away.

-Some people with fibromyalgia also have a condition called temporomandibular joint syndrome—or TMJ, for short.
+Some people with fibromyalgia also have a condition called temporomandibular joint syndrome (TMJ).
 TMJ causes pain in the jaw area.
 If you have this condition, you’ll notice that your jaw makes snapping or popping noises when you open and close your mouth.
 You may also have trouble opening your mouth all the way to chew or speak.
 Sometimes TMJ also causes headaches and pain around the ears.

 When you have fibromyalgia, the world is a noisy, bright, and painful place.
 Fibromyalgia makes you more sensitive to sounds, light, and touch.
 So the slightest pressure on your skin can make you yelp in pain, and you may feel the urge to cover your ears in loud situations, like concerts.
-Some people are also sensitive to changes in temperature—hot or cold.
+Some people are also sensitive to changes in temperature.